whtevn/migrit/README.md

       }
     }

 connections are arbitrary.
-If no --database tag is specified, 'local' will be assumed
+If no `--database` tag is specified, `--database local` will be assumed

 ## create migrations